FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 5. Install metal gutter guards on all gutters and clean them at the start of each fire season.

-6. Clear Zone Zero: remove all combustible mulch, wood debris, stored materials, and flammable vegetation within five feet of your home, decks, and stairs.
+6. Clear Zone Zero: remove all combustible mulch, wood debris, stored materials, and flammable vegetation within 1 foot of walls (or to the eave drip line), 2 feet from windows and vents, and 5 feet from attached decks and stairs.
 Replace with gravel, pavers, or concrete.
+Create the safety zone under your eaves with non-combustible ground surface.

 7. Replace single-pane windows with dual-pane tempered glass where budget allows, starting on south and west-facing walls.